xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 What is seen in the resource table above,
 -	OOR summary shows the OOR state and threshold levels.
--	Egress encap entries are programmed as ‘lspnh’ entries in OFA table.
+-	Egress encap entries for labels are programmed as ‘lspnh’ entries in OFA table.
 Its zero as this o/p is captured before R1 programmed the entries
 -	Hardware usage shows the actual HW programmed entries at slice-pair level.
 -	There are some default entries get programmed in HW as seen above.